Indicia-Team/indicia-dwc-exporter/README.md

 # Indicia Darwin Core Exporter
-Adds ability to set up multiple similar exports in a single config file for IPT data repository
-#

 A small PHP script for extracting data in an Indicia Warehouse Elasticsearch instance into a Darwin Core archive.
 Can produce Comma Separated Values (*.csv) files as well.